 P.N.F. is another technique that can be used to improve the flexibility of a muscle or muscle group.
 P.N.F. was originally designed as a rehabilitation technique.
 Several methods of P.N.F. have been developed and names and descriptions vary according to the source.
 It has been defined as the most effective way to increase static-passive flexibility.
 It combines passive stretching with isometric stretching in order to achieve maximum static flexibility.

 - Then it is isometrically contracted against a resistance while in the stretched position.

 - There is now a short relaxation phase before the muscle is passively stretched again through the resulting increased range of motion.

 The times for each stretch of the sections of the stretch vary from researcher to researcher, but it is generally agreed that the muscle should be relaxed for 20 seconds between each full P.N.F. stretch.
-The isometric contraction is said to increase tension in the muscle, fatiguing the fast twitch fibres and inhibiting the nerve endings that act to try to prevent the muscle stretching further.
-P.N.F. can be performed without a partner, but it is generally thought tom be more effective with a partner to provide the resistance.
+The isometric contraction is said to increase tension in the muscle, fatiguing the fast-twitch fibers and inhibiting the nerve endings that act to try to prevent the muscle from stretching further.
+P.N.F. can be performed without a partner, but it is generally thought to be more effective with a partner to provide the resistance.

 - Increases static flexibility.

 - Relieves delayed onset muscle soreness (DOMS).

 - Returns muscle to normal length.